utshomax/postman-docs/src/pages/docs/administration/billing.md

     > This process will verify your bank account immediately.
 If you want to use a manual verification process instead, see [Verifying your bank account manually](#verifying-your-bank-account-manually).

 1. To accept the Terms and Privacy Policy,  select **Agree**.
 You can select **Learn more** to view the whole policy.
-1. Stripe, the payment service Postman uses, will open a new window where you can log into your bank account.
+1. Stripe, the payment service Postman uses, will open a new window where you can log in to your bank account.
 Select **Continue**.
 1. Select the account you want to use, then select **Link account**.
 After Stripe verifies the account, select **Done**.
 Stripe will return you to the Postman billing dashboard.
 1. Select **Add account**.